How do you decide on your book ratings?

 When I do read hard copy books I tend to check them out at my local library, borrow them from a friend or get them sent from book publishers and authors.
 I do buy books but I tend to buy them once I have read them and loved them, otherwise it could get quite cost prohibitive!

 ARCs stand for advanced reader copies.
 They are copies of a book that are printed and/or released as an e-book before the book goes on sale.
 They are sent to reviewers, librarians, bookstores, and similar outlets to help generate early buzz and reviews as well as helping librarians and booksellers in deciding whether to purchase a particular book to have in their collection.

 TBR list stands for “to be read” and many people that discuss books a lot refer to this list as the books they are hoping to read.
 I use Goodreads as a way to organize the books I have read and the books I am planning on reading next.
 You can find my Goodreads account HERE.

 How do you read so much?

 I have found that the biggest way to add extra reading time is by bringing my book with me during the day.
-I do a lot of waiting in 10-15 minutes increments and having my book with me allow me to read instead of just filling the time by scrolling through my phone (which I sometimes still do!)
+I do a lot of waiting in 10-15 minutes increments and having my book with me allows me to read instead of just filling the time by scrolling through my phone (which I sometimes still do!)
 I also read every night before bed and usually for a few hours on the weekends during the day so it really adds up.

-Where do you get your audiobooks?
+Where do you get Your Audiobooks?

-How do I start reviewing books?
+How do I Start Reviewing Books?

 The #bookstagram community is very active on Instagram and that is where I first started writing about books a couple of years ago.
 In 2018 I started my public IG feed @genthebookworm as well as this blog so I could have a more organized and specific place to share my reviews.
 You can review books on many different social media outlets but I have found that Instagram is the most interactive and really feels like a community.